Compactifications of character varieties and skein relations on conformal blocks: Graphs and curves

-We will focus on trivalent graphs $[\Gamma, \gamma]$ with $\gamma(v) = 0$ for all $v \in V(\Gamma).$ When it is clear that we are using this flavor of semistable graph, we will drop the $\gamma.$ The following proposition establishes that the graphs are all connected by a series of local operations, for a proof see \cite{Bu}.
+We will focus on trivalent graphs $[\Gamma, \gamma]$ with $\gamma(v) = 0$ for all $v \in V(\Gamma),$ when it is clear that we are using this flavor of semistable graph, we will drop the $\gamma.$ The following proposition establishes that these graphs are all connected by a series of local operations, for a proof see \cite{Bu}, Section 3.

 \begin{definition} We say two trivalent graphs $\Gamma, \Gamma'$ are mutation equivalent if there is a sequence of graphs $\Gamma = \Gamma_1, \ldots, \Gamma_k = \Gamma'$ such that $\Gamma_i/ e_i = \Gamma_{i+1}/e_{i+1}$ for some edges $e_i \in E(\Gamma_i)$. \end{definition}